bjnord/coding_practice/advent-2018/day-09/README.md

 - 21 players; last marble is worth 6111 points: high score is **54718**
 - 30 players; last marble is worth 5807 points: high score is **37305**

+\[**NOTE**: The above is very confusing wording.
+When it says "last marble is worth X points" what it really means is "the last marble is the one numbered X" _i.e._ "there are X marbles in the game" (plus the 0 marble).
+X isn't a point value (_i.e._ the score you get from adding a 23 marble to the circle).\]

 **What is the winning Elf's score?**

 ## Part 1 Design

+\[Elixir is _perfect_ for this puzzle.
+I'm rather proud that I came up with the design and implementation, in the Elixir idiom, without help from anyone else's solutions.
+Thanks [Dave Thomas](https://pragprog.com/book/elixir/programming-elixir) and [José Valim](https://www.twitch.tv/josevalim/videos) for being my teachers.
+Lots of practice (with tests and refactoring) is the way to really _learn_ a language.\]

 I'm keeping the state of the circle in two Elixir lists, "front" and "back", plus the latest marble number inserted.